GoogleCloudPlatform/devrel-services/drghs-worker/README.md

 1. Pause any job that may attempt to access the repo's data.

-1. Find the deployment name for the repo:
+1. Find the deployment name for the repo (e.g. `googleapis/google-cloud-python`):

         kubectl get deployments -l owner=googleapis,repository=google-cloud-python